 Can be folded flat and reassembled in a matter of minutes, without tools

-The first crate to make it onto our list is this Amazon Basics solution.
-It comes in a variety of sizes, making it the ideal choice for almost any breed.
+The first crate to make it onto our list is the folding metal dog crate by Amazon Basics.
+It comes in a variety of sizes, making it the ideal choice for practically any breed.
 The single swing-open door offers a large opening that makes for easy and comfortable entry.
 This opening also makes it easy to clean and arrange bedding.
 It’s held in place with two slide-bolt latches for a secure fit.